Zachaccino/Thesis-Paper/drafts/literature-review.md

 # Literature Review

-There are a few existing solutions and work done by researchers exploring the ways to construct a communication system for monitoring and controlling of the solar panels.
+There are a few existing solutions and work done by researchers exploring the ways to construct a communication system for monitoring and controlling of solar panels.
 They can be separated into three categories:

 1. Wired Communication
 2. Long Range Wireless Communication